Note

 c = mt.createCircle(radius=0.99, nSegments=16, start=np.pi, end=np.pi*3)

-# Create the parametric mesh that only reflect the domain geometry
+# Create the parametric mesh that only reflects the domain geometry.

 world = mt.createCircle(boundaryMarker=-1, nSegments=32, area=0.0051)